kokobd/cabal-hoogle/README.md

   html: True"
 ```

+#### Build Project with Cabal

 Then, run `cabal build all` on your project, so that cabal will build haddock and
 hoogle files for your local packages and dependencies.

-> Adding `--enable-documentation --haddock-hoogle --haddock-html` to your build command won't work for dependencies as I tried.
+> NOTE: Adding `--enable-documentation --haddock-hoogle --haddock-html` to your build command won't work for dependencies as I tried.

 ### Generate
 ```